Standard Visitor Visa UK

 If your Visitor visa application is refused, you have the right to appeal the decision in some cases.
 However, it's essential to carefully review the refusal letter and follow the appeal process as specified.

-To be eligible to apply for a UK Visitor visa, applicants must meet certain eligibility requirements.
+To qualify for a UK Standard Visitor Visa, applicants must show:

 You must also meet all the other eligibility requirements depending on your circumstances.
 Please contact us for an initial assessment to determine your eligibility, and to discuss the options.